-Evaluates the performance of a librarian candidate eligible for promotion, and provides a written recommendation to the University Librarian, or the Executive Law Librarian, and the Law School Dean, for transmittal to the President through the Provost.
+Evaluates the performance of a librarian candidate eligible for promotion, and provides a written recommendation to the Dean of the Lemieux Library, or the Law Library Director and the Law School Dean, for transmittal to the President through the Provost.
 Receives documentation for promotion, and advises candidate of file status.

 Committee actions must be consistent with the Librarian Evaluation and Promotion Working Documents documents (Criteria for Library Faculty Promotion, Rank Qualifications, and Reappointment; Separation of Employment; Standards for Promotion in Rank of Library Faculty; Timeline for Evaluation and Promotion of Library Faculty; Guidelines for File Preparation and Presentation; and Electronic Promotion File Guidelines).
-Proposed changes to these working documents must be submitted to the Committee for referral to, and consideration by, the Committee of the Whole (all full-time librarians).
+Proposed changes to these working documents must be submitted to the Committee for referral to, and consideration by, the Committee of the Whole (all full-time library faculty).
 Approval of changes is by simple majority vote.
 All changes to the Working Documents must be submitted to the Dean of the Lemieux Library, Law Library Director, Law School Dean, and the Provost for approval.

-Advisory to the President through the Provost, via the University Librarian, or the Executive Law Librarian, and Law School Dean.
+Advisory to the President through the Provost via the Dean of the Lemieux Library, or the Law Library Director and Law School Dean.

-One of the librarians is elected by the Committee to serve as secretary.
-The secretary maintains official minutes that form the permanent record of the Committee.
+One of the library faculty is elected by the Committee to serve as Secretary.
+The Secretary maintains official minutes that form the permanent record of the Committee.

 If one or more members of the Committee becomes unable to serve due to disqualification for conflicts of interest or otherwise, or if any member of the Committee resigns or becomes unavailable due to illness or other circumstances, the remaining members of the Committee will have discretion to proceed in a manner they deem appropriate.

-Eligibility: Committee members must 1) currently hold a full-time librarian position, and 2) have accrued three years of full-time experience as a professional librarian.
-It is preferred that full-time experience include a minimum of one year accrued within the Seattle University library system.
+Committee members must currently hold a full-time librarian position at Seattle University.
+It is preferred that full-time experience include one year within the Seattle University library system.

-Committee member nominations must be submitted by April 15, with the election of committee members taking place no later than May 1 of the same year.
-The University Librarian and the Executive Law Librarian, or their designees, have sole responsibility to initiate and supervise the election process.
+Committee member nominations must be submitted by April 15, with the election of Committee members taking place no later than May 1 of the same year.
+The Dean of the Lemieux Library and the Law Library Director or their designees, have sole responsibility to initiate and supervise the election process.